MChehadeh/PX4-Autopilot/MK_README.md

 ### These instructions are used for Ubuntu 20.04.
-They could be used in WSL2 or dual boot.
+They could be used in WSL2 or as a dual boot.
 But it's highly recommended to be used as a dual boot.

 # PX4 Firmware
 ## Checks